Dateline: Le Morne, Mauritius

 So, no, Stripe Atlas is not a revolutionary new service.
 They have taken their payment processing capabilities, tagged on a bank account at Silicon Valley Bank where you don’t have to show up to get the account, and then thrown in a Delaware C Corporation to round out the deal.

 In their original press release announcing their services on February 24, 2016, Stripe claimed that Atlas would grant entrepreneurs worldwide access to all the essential services they needed to start a global internet business in just a few clicks.

 The timeline to set up a US business entity and gain access to the robust banking infrastructure of the United States would be reduced from months to days, and all for a fraction of the cost.

 They would even offer up other basic services, including educational material and tax advice from PwC, legal guidance from Orrick, Herrington & Sutcliffe, and tools from Amazon Web Services.

-And to top it all off, incorporating in Delaware would allow companies to issue stock to employees and raise capital from global investors.
+And to top it all off, incorporating in Delaware would allow companies to generate stock issuance documents to employees and raise capital from global investors.